Skip to main content

 The Government also published an integration guide in 2015, inviting migrants to become active in their host country.
 The document contains basic information on their key rights and duties, the main integration steps, and available services.
 An updated edition of the guide has been published in 2019 and is available in different languages.

-Since 2018, there has been a shift to understanding and implementing integration as a process happening on level of local communities, rather than only on national level or in the capital of Zagreb.
-This has largely been the result of the resettlement and accommodation of refugees in smaller towns across Croatia.
+Since 2018, there has been a shift to understand and implement integration as a process happening on level of local communities, rather than only on the national level or in the capital of Zagreb.
+This has largely been the result of the resettlement and accommodation of beneficiaries of international protections in smaller towns across Croatia.

 Evaluation